Call-for-Code/DroneAid/README.md

 Victims can use a pre-packaged symbol kit that has been manufactured and distributed to them, or recreate the symbols manually with whatever materials they have available.

 These symbols include those below, which represent a subset of the icons provided by [The United Nations Office for the Coordination of Humanitarian Affairs (OCHA)](https://www.unocha.org/story/ocha-launches-500-free-humanitarian-symbols).
+These can be complemented with numbers to quantify need, such as the number or people who need water.

 | Symbol | Meaning | Symbol | Meaning |
 |--------|--------- |--------|---------|